Browse 1,200+ courses with a wide range of study options from online courses to diploma qualifications, training and full-time education. Learn more

 View our news, press releases, videos, announcements and publications about TAFE NSW.
 Learn more

-Since becoming a teacher at TAFE NSW, Belinda and her students have created pieces for VIVID Sydney, the Sydney Gay and Lesbian Mardi Gras and countless live events.
-On top of all that, she was awarded the TVET Teacher of the Year award at the 2018 State Training Awards.
+Belinda Maudson’s CV reads like an IMBD excerpt; ‘Star Wars’, ‘Godzilla’, ‘House of Wax’, ‘Erskineville Kings’ and ‘Angst’, ‘Dr Zhivago’, ‘Rocky Horror Show’ and ‘Priscilla,’ as well as the 2000 Sydney Olympic games!
+Since becoming a teacher at TAFE NSW, Belinda and her students have worked on pieces for VIVID Sydney, the Sydney Gay and Lesbian Mardi Gras and countless live events.
+With Belinda’s track record you can see why was awarded TVET Teacher of the Year at the 2018 State Training Awards.